pvasek/kudu-wiki/Xdt-transform-samples.md

 	</configuration>

-### Adding an attribute to a specific version of PHP
+### Adding or changing an attribute for a specific version of PHP

 This transform finds the `<application>` tag that has the v5.4 full path, and adds a new `queueLength` attribute to it.